Luchh7/the-ultimate-rar-password-cracker/README.md

 IF I'M NOT TOO LAZY AND HAVE TIME, I WILL IMPLEMENT BRUTE FORCE ATTACKS AND THE POSSIBILITY TO CRACK ZIP ARCHIVES IN ADDITION TO RAR ARCHIVES.

 Credits: Ebola Man (https://www.youtube.com/@ebolaman_).
-I've copied almost all the code he made in one of his videos for one of the methods that is in this tool.
+I've copied almost all the code he made in one of his videos for one of the methods that is included in this tool.